auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

 ### 2. Test Model Verification (`test_model_verification.py`)

+To facilitate offline testing without any delays of model interactions, a test model ('test\_model.py') is used.
+This code ensures that the test model functions properly with each of the workflow components.
 Unit testing focused on validating the stub model implementation:
-- Tests the offline test model implementation (src/test_model.py)
+- Tests the offline test model implementation (src/test\_model.py)
 - Verifies that the stub model provides appropriate responses
 - Tests three specific variants (all, mcq, score)
 - Uses predefined test prompts